 Central Park real estate guide & listings for sale

-In Central Park, about 45% of dwellings are single detached homes, and the remaining properties are mainly small apartment buildings and townhouses.
-A majority of the housing growth in this neighbourhood happened before the 1960s.
-This neighbourhood is primarily composed of two bedroom and three bedroom homes.
-Homeowners occupy roughly 55% of the properties in Central Park and the rest are rented.
+In Central Park, roughly 45% of dwellings are single detached homes, and the rest of the houses are mainly small apartment buildings and townhouses.
+Most homes in this part of the city were built pre-1960, during its largest building boom.
+This neighbourhood offers mainly two bedroom and three bedroom homes.
+Homeowners occupy roughly 55% of the dwellings in Central Park and 45% are occupied by renters.

 It is frequently practical for home buyers in Central Park to shop for groceries on foot.
 Residents are served by approximately 20 restaurants and cafes as well.
 Regarding education, in this neighbourhood, parents and their children will generally be able to reach both primary and secondary schools on foot.
 On the other hand, it can be difficult to get to daycares as a pedestrian.